Mohammad Aftab Alam: Arrest

-Alam was arrested from Rajapur municipality-1, Rautahat, on 13 October 2019 on charges of murder and causing explosion for his alleged involvement in the 9 April 2008 bomb blast in Rautahat and the subsequent murders of the injured.
+Alam was arrested from Rajapur municipality-1, Rautahat, on 13 October 2019 on charges of murder and causing an explosion over his alleged involvement in the 9 April 2008 bomb blast in Rautahat and the subsequent murders of the injured.
 According to a report by The Himalayan Times, it has been alleged that Alam had employed several people, tasked with making bombs to be used for capturing booths in the 2008 constituent assembly elections.
 When a bomb went off in a massive explosion that injured as many as 18 people, Alam allegedly dumped them at a brick kiln, killing them.
-República, however, reported that 14 people died in the blast while those and an additional eight injured were dumped in the furnace of the brick kiln murdering the injured and destroying evidence.
-According to The Kathmandu Post, at least two had died in the initial explosion and as many as two dozen injured were dumped alive into the brick furnace.
+República, however, reported that 14 people died in the blast while those and an additional eight injured were thrown in the furnace of the brick kiln, murdering the injured and destroying evidence.
+According to The Kathmandu Post, at least two victims had died in the initial explosion and as many as two dozen injured were dumped alive into the brick furnace.

 He was suspended from his position in the House of Representatives following his arrest.

 A single bench of Judge Deepak Dhakal, Rautahat District Court, denied him bail on 15 November 2019, after a preliminary hearing where Alam was allowed to make a statement.
-Lawyers of Alam had argued that there was no such bomb explosion in Rautahat in 2008, that Alam was completely innocent, and was being framed by the government with a fake list of victims.
+Alam's lawyers had argued that there was no such bomb explosion in Rautahat in 2008, that Alam was innocent, and was being framed by the government with a fake list of victims.

+Death

+Alam died at the KMC Hospital in Sinamangal, on 8 November 2025, after having undergone treatment there for a month.
+He was 63.